 Sister Carol Peloquin, SNJM, C.M.

-Sister Carol Peloquin was a volunteer and prison chaplain in Manitoba penal institutions such as Stoney Mountain Penitentiary and Rockwood Institute.
-About 17 years ago, she began a program called Next Step that offered inmates practical input on money management, addictions, nutrition and one-to-one meetings, prior to release and during parolees’ first months in the community.
-As a nun in the order of the Sisters of the Holy Names, Sister Peloquin was able to organize volunteers and provide encouragement, friendship, and the life-skills needed by those about to be released on parole.
+Sister Carol Peloquin was a volunteer and prison chaplain in Manitoba penal institutions such as Stony Mountain Penitentiary and Rockwood Institute.
+About 17 years ago, she began a program called Next Step that offered inmates practical information on money management, addictions, nutrition, and one-on-one meetings, prior to release and during the parolee’s first months in the community.
+As a nun in the order of the Sisters of the Holy Names, Sister Peloquin was able to organize volunteers and provide encouragement, friendship, and the life skills needed by those about to be released on parole.
 This support ranged from assistance getting birth certificates, to employment, housing, social assistance, opportunities for further education and job training.

 Sister Peloquin then noticed that many of the inmates in Manitoba’s system often returned to prison, typically due to a lack of housing.
 Homeless prisoners would easily relapse into old patterns and a cycle of violence would culminate in their return to prison.
 Taking the initiative, without government aid or funding, she worked to set up a safe house called Quioxote House, to function as a place for those without homes, recently released on parole, who needed a safe and sober living environment.

 For the last 10 years, it has operated as a real home for ex-offenders – those without income, without family, without hope and who have been released from prison but are still on parole.
 Residents in Quixote House have gone through the Next Step Program while still in the prison system.
 Once released, they can live in a modern, clean, and supportive home to establish themselves in the community.
 Both Next Step and Quixote House receive no government funding to this day.
 They operate quietly in the city’s downtown, providing help for homeless ex-offenders and allowing them to reintegrate and break the cycle of violence.